jannejjj/coffee-lister/README.md

 This is a simple project for a web app where the user can save and list their favorite coffee types.

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+## Running the code

+Before running, you should run the `npm install` command in both the `/server` and `/client` directories In the root directory of the project, you can run`npm run dev:server` to start the back-end, and `npm run dev:client` to start the front-end.
+When the front-end starts, the will be accessible at localhost:3000 in your browser.

 ### `npm test`